mtpultz/goal-digger/README.md

 # Goal Digger

-A goal tracker for those chasing goals like they’re rich, shiny, and mildly afraid of commitment.
+A goal tracker for those chasing goals like they're rich, shiny, and mildly afraid of commitment.

 ## Table of Contents